knpuniversity/javascript/knpu/ep1-basics/promise-catch-error.md

 This is coming from `RepLogApp.js`, line 94.
 Woh, it's coming from inside our `.catch` handler.
 Now, as we understand it, our `catch` should only be called when our `Promise` fails, in other words, when we have an AJAX error.
-But in this case, the server returns it a 204 status code - that is a *successful* status code.
+But in this case, the server returns a 204 status code - that is a *successful* status code.
 So why is our `catch` being called?

 Here's the deal: in reality, `.catch` will be called if your `Promise` is rejected,